-Preparation: Peal the top of the cap, wash off forest debris from stem.
-Slippery jacks are also enjoyed by many insects, cut in half to make sure none are in the stem.
+Preparation: Peal the top of the cap, gently wipe off forest debris from stem with a wet cloth.
+Slippery Jacks are also enjoyed by many insects, cut in half to make sure none are in the stem.
 Slice to preference and cook with herbs and oil/butter.

 While all care has been made to provide accurate information, the information provided on this page may not be enough for a novice forager to accurately identify mushrooms 100% of the time.
 It is up to you to make sure that you are accurately identifying the mushrooms you pick.
 It can not be stressed enough that you should only eat mushrooms you are 100% sure of.
 Remember “When in doubt, go without!”